ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 5. If you have any scenario or user exit modules, copy them to the VIRT457.CNTL library and reassemble them using the ASMSCEN and ASMEXIT jobs respectively.

-6. Add the new VIRT457.LOADLIB library to the system APF list in the MVS PARMLIB and use the SETPROG command to authorize the VIRT457.LOADLIB library.
+6. Add the new VIRT457.LOADLIB library to the system APF list in the z/OS PARMLIB and use the SETPROG command to authorize the VIRT457.LOADLIB library.

-7. Edit your VIRTEL procedure in the MVS PROCLIB, to ensure that the STEPLIB, DFHRPL, and SERVLIB DD statements reference the new VIRT457.LOADLIB, and that the SAMPTRSF DD statement references the new VIRT457.SAMP.TRSF dataset.
+7. Edit your VIRTEL procedure in the z/OS PROCLIB, to ensure that the STEPLIB, DFHRPL, and SERVLIB DD statements reference the new VIRT457.LOADLIB, and that the SAMPTRSF DD statement references the new VIRT457.SAMP.TRSF dataset.

 8. If upgrading from a version prior to VIRTEL 4.43, add a VIRTRACE DD statement to the VIRTEL procedure, as shown in the next section.